cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Transformation into core state associated with security of attachment
 * Core state prominent and available
 * Patient manifests self and relational characteristics beyond features of attachment security
-* Defining qualities of core state: wisdom, compassion for self and others, generosity, vibrant wellbeing, equanimity, confidence, creativity, naturalness, enhanced initiative and agency, sense of the sacred
+* **Defining qualities of core state**: wisdom, compassion for self and others, generosity, vibrant wellbeing, equanimity, confidence, creativity, naturalness, enhanced initiative and agency, sense of the sacred
-* Affective marker for core state is the truth sense: vitality affect whose felt sense is an aesthetic experience of rightness.
+* **Affective marker for core state is the truth sense**: vitality affect whose felt sense is an aesthetic experience of rightness.

 **Unique Contribution**: